MolEvolEpid/hypermut3/README.md

--s, --start        position at which to start searching for mutations (default: 0) -f, --finish       position at which to end searching for mutations (default: end of sequence) -e, --enforce      what sequence to enforce the context on: ancestor (A), descendant (D), or both (B) (default: A) -m, --multistate   how to treat multistate characters (and - all nucleotides are present, or - one of the nucleotides is present, ignore - don't consider mutation sites with multistate characters) (default: and)
+-s, --start        position at which to start searching for mutations (default: 0) -f, --finish       position at which to end searching for mutations (default: end of sequence) -e, --enforce      what sequence to enforce the context on: ancestor (A), descendant (D), or both (B) (default: A) -m, --multistate   how to treat multistate characters (strict, meaning that only completely overlapping matches are included; or partial, meaning that partially overlapping matches are included as fractions) (default: strict)
 -o, --outfile      verbose output file including potential sites and whether there was the correct mutation at those sites -u, --summaryfile  summary of mutation counts and potential sites for primary and control contexts
 ```